Noise Levels in Csus, Sacramento, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,440 Csus residents, or 34.0%, live above that level.
 By land area, 74.2% of Csus is above 55 dBA.

 Average noise levels for Csus residents, grouped by direction from the center of Csus.
-Western Csus carries the highest population-weighted average; Central Csus carries the lowest.
-Just 15% of residents in Central Csus live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Csus.
+The highest population-weighted average is in central Csus; the lowest is in southeastern Csus, where just 40% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Csus